manudevelopia/gradle-slimjar-docker-plugin/README.md

 not real changes.

 # why
-Bundled dependencies in fatjar make the application artifact gross and on every cheange on our code this artifact is different and will be stored in a new layer.
+Bundled dependencies in fatjar make the application artifact gross and on every change on our code this artifact is different and will be stored in a new layer.
 But not always is all new, fatjar contains unchanged dependencies they are not real changes and should be on a different docker layer from your source code.